ZhenhuaYuIC/ZhenhuaYuIC.github.io/_pages/about.md

 Please email me with a copy of your CV if you are interested in the above opportunities.
 Visit [Opportunities](/opportunities/) for all the opportunities.

 ## [News](/news/)
+*  March 2024: We have PhD stduentships (home/international fees) available, contact me with a copy of your up-to-date CV if you are interested!
+*  March 2024: Our review on road surface defect detection has been accepted to IEEE Transactions on Intelligent Transportation Systems, congratulations to Jongmin and the team! [[paper link]](https://arxiv.org/pdf/2402.04297.pdf)
+*  Feb 2024: I will give a talk at the [4th International Conference on Embodied Intelligence](https://embodied-intelligence.org/) on 20th March, look forward to the discussions!
 *  Jan 2024: We have three papers accepted to ICRA 2024 (2 x ICRA, 1 x RA-L), congratulations to Jongmin, Zhonglin and Dandan, as well as all the co-authors, see you in Yokohama!
 *  Jan 2024: We will organise [the 6th UK Robot Manipulation Workshop](https://www.robot-manipulation.uk/) at King's in 2024, look forwarding to having the workshop along the River Thames and stay tuned!
 *  Jan 2024: Our work on multimodal perception received the Best Workshop Poster at the [5th UK Robot Manipulation Workshop](https://www.robot-manipulation.uk/), congratulations to Jagoda and Jiaqi!